Walk INN - 16 Holywood Road, Belfast BT4 1NT

 • Shoes

-Of course, not everyone is same shoe size as you your old jacket might not fit nearest homeless person who you’d like to donate it to.
-It’s often better to donate clothes through an organization who can sort them distribute them appropriately.
-If you have lightly worn clothes consider donating them to a local shelter, but make sure to contact them first ask what they need, before wasting a journey turning up with bags of old clothes.
+Of course, not everyone is the same shoe size as you and your old jacket might not fit the nearest homeless person who you’d like to donate it to.
+It’s often better to donate clothes through an organization who can sort them and distribute them appropriately.
+If you have lightly worn clothes consider donating them to a local shelter, but make sure to contact them first and ask what they need, before wasting a journey turning up with bags of old clothes.

 What to Do Next

-For ongoing ways to keep helping homeless, you could consider calling up your local shelters to find out which items are needed try source them.
+For ongoing ways to keep helping the homeless, you could consider calling up your local shelters to find out which items are needed and try and source them.
 It’s amazing what items you can find when you have a clear out, that would be gratefully received by a homeless shelter.

-If someone is begging aggressively, or even harassing you, call police report incident.
-Again, if someone looks to be in any immediate danger, call emergency services to get them help they need.
+If someone is begging aggressively, or even harassing you, call the police and report the incident.
+Again, if someone looks to be in any immediate danger, call the emergency services to get them the help they need.

-There are many gestures big small which can contribute towards helping homeless.
-If you’re looking to work towards helping homeless, you can do so with our “Walk INN To Help The Homeless” Project, by Donating, Shopping in our charity shop, Volunteering in our outreach project many more… by donating shopping in our charity shop this means every penny we raise is important to us, through our fundraising, as with all aspects of our work, we are committed to working in line with our values of being trusted, supportive, ambitious to help get homeless people of streets for good.
+There are many gestures big and small which can contribute towards helping the homeless.
+If you’re looking to work towards helping the homeless, you can do so with our “Walk INN To Help The Homeless” Project, by Donating, Shopping in our charity shop, Volunteering in our outreach project and many more… by donating and shopping in our charity shop this means every penny we raise is important to us, and through our fundraising, as with all aspects of our work, we are committed to working in line with our values of being trusted, supportive, and ambitious to help get homeless people of the streets for good.

 PROJECT FUNDRAISING